TheTechnobear/Mi4Pd/README.md

 ## Status ##
 This externals and patches are still in development, so their interfaces may changes.

+## Platforms
+- Linux
+- macOS

+note:
+mainly I use this on the Organelle and raspberryPI (and derivatives).
+I only use for dev/testing on macOS, so only with the version of OS X/ Xcode I have installed.

+Windows, may or may not work...
+I believe it does, but do not regularly use/test it.

 ## Contributions ##
 Its best for users if there is a single source for these externals, so if you wish to extend/fix/contribute, Im very happy to take Pull Requests for enhancements / bug fixes etc.